dedbit3/dedbit.hacks/source/content/HackTheBox Writeups/SolarLab/Notes.md

-I was using the fucking wrong password for decryption it was in a separate entry in the script password with the name ->
+I was using the  wrong password for decryption it was in a separate entry in the script password with the name ->

 INSERT INTO OFPROPERTY VALUES('passwordKey','hGXiFzsKaAeYLjn',0,NULL)